-Finally I did it, the Everest Base Camp Trek via Gokyo Ri and the Cho La Pass!
-It was since long time on my bucket list and was definitely worth it!
-As for my experience of the Everest Base Camp Gokyo Trek and the Cho La Pass, well you’ll get to read all about it in this short description of what I experienced.
+Finally, I did it, the Everest Base Camp Trek via Gokyo Ri and the Cho La Pass!
+It was since a long time on my bucket list and was worth it!
+As for my experience of the Everest Base Camp Gokyo Trek and the Cho La Pass, well, you'll get to read all about it in this short description of what I experienced.

-First I had to decide whether to trek the Everest Base Camp Trek via Gokyo Ri and the Cho La Pass in a counter-clockwise or clockwise direction.
-The main difference is that following the more traditional counter-clockwise route, I would first reach Everest Base Camp and then only the Lakes of Gokyo and crossing the Cho La Pass.
-I decided I wanted to best for last and so choose for the clockwise direction and leaving Everest Base Camp as my last highlight of the trek.
-I booked my trekking package for me and my close friend through a local agency in Kathmandu called Himalayan Asia Treks Nepal.
-The owner Apar Datta was very knowledgeable about the area and showed us the best planned itinerary for the Everest Base Camp via Gokyo Ri and the Cho La Pass.
+First, I had to decide whether to trek the Everest Base Camp Trek via Gokyo Ri and the Cho La Pass in a counter-clockwise or clockwise direction.
+The main difference is that following the more traditional counter-clockwise route; I would first reach Everest Base Camp and then only the Lakes of Gokyo and crossing the Cho La Pass.
+I decided I wanted to best for last and so choose the clockwise direction and leave Everest Base Camp as my previous highlight of the trek.
+I booked my trekking package for me, and my close friend through a local agency in Kathmandu called Himalayan Asia Treks Nepal.
+The owner Apar Datta was very knowledgeable about the area and showed us the best-planned itinerary for the Everest Base Camp via Gokyo Ri and the Cho La Pass.

-Before booking the Everest Base Camp trek via Gokyo Ri and the Cho La Pass I had to make sure that my condition and physique was in top shape and decided to hit the gym a few month prior my departure to Nepal.
-And thank god I did that as this trek is quite challenging with a daily elevations of +500m.
-The most difficult part of the trek was crossing the Cho La Pass at a height of 5,367m!
-It was a matter of keeping myself positive and pushing on as every time I reached a resting spot to catch my breath, I quickly realized the amazing views all around me making the tough trekking days’ worth every step.
+Before booking the Everest Base Camp trek via Gokyo Ri and the Cho La Pass, I had to make sure that my condition and physique were in top shape and decided to hit the gym a few months before my departure to Nepal.
+And thank god I did that as this trek is quite challenging with a daily elevation of +500m.
+The most difficult part of the trek was crossing the Cho La Pass at the height of 5,367m!
+It was a matter of keeping myself positive and pushing on as every time I reached a resting spot to catch my breath, I quickly realized the fantastic views all around me, making the tough trekking days worth every step.

 What itinerary did I take for the Everest Base Camp Trek via Gokyo Ri and Cho La Pass?

-At the trekking agency in Nepal, we were shown a couple of different itineraries consisting of different trekking days, with or without extra sightseeing in Kathmandu.
-As we were already in Kathmandu we also didn’t need an arrival day or departure day, just from Kathmandu to Kathmandu.
-Trekking Trail Nepal made us a perfectly fit 15 days itinerary for the Everest Base Camp trek via Gokyo ri and the Cho La Pass.
+The trekking agency in Nepal suggests a couple of different itineraries consisting of additional trekking days, with or without extra sightseeing in Kathmandu.
+As we were already in Kathmandu, we also didn't need an arrival day or departure day, just from Kathmandu to Kathmandu.
+So Himalayan Asia Treks made us a perfect fit 15 days itinerary for the Everest Base Camp trek via Gokyo Ri and the Cho La Pass.